 Destination Analysts said, “The top deterrents to travel Americans report continue to center around financial and cost issues, with gas being too expensive, travel in general being too expensive, personal financial reasons and airfare being too expensive topping the list as reasons that have kept Americans from traveling more than they would have preferred.”
 This is in line with what Similarweb reports as well.

 For those with large funds for winter travel, they’ll continue to travel, unphased by higher prices due to inflation.
 Meanwhile, consumers who need to save money and budget for travel are more likely to make certain cost-cutting decisions to still get a travel fix, but on a smaller budget.
+In fact, 23.2% of U.S. travelers canceled upcoming trips because of inflation.

 What Does This Mean For Tour Operators?